AMID Logo E-BAY Logo

 Freight from the USA

-International Standards for Phytosanitary Measures (ISPM 15) is the global standard for Phytosanitary Measures concerning Wooden Packaging.
-It was introduced in March 2002 to end the worldwide trade impediments due to a maze of import restrictions for wooden packaging.
+International Standards for Phytosanitary Measures (ISPM 15) is the global standard concerning wooden packaging.
+It was introduced in March 2002 to end the worldwide trade impediments caused by a maze of import restrictions for wooden packaging.
 ISPM 15 stipulates, among other things, that wooden packaging must be treated to prevent the spread of vermin.

-Wood-packing, which has been treated following ISPM demands, must be branded with the official IPPC mark.
+Wood-packing treated following ISPM demands must be branded with the official IPPC mark.
 This mark cancels out the need for a phytosanitary certificate.
-If the wood does not comply with ISPM 15 standards upon arrival at a destination port, the cargo may be confiscated by customs, sent back, or destroyed.
-Any of these costs will be charged to either the shipper or the consignee.
+If the wood does not comply with ISPM 15 standards upon arrival at a destination port, customs may confiscate, send back, or destroy the cargo.
+Either the shipper or the consignee will be charged for these costs.

 ISPM15 in international shipping

-Brown Marmorated Stink Bug (BMSB) regulations for Oceania
+Brown Marmorated Stink Bug (BMSB) Regulations for Shipping Freight to Oceania

-In short, the regulation requires that all shipments deemed high risk by DAWR and MPI standards be treated before loading from high-risk origin countries.
+In short, the BMSB regulation requires that all shipments deemed high-risk by DAWR and MPI standards be treated before loading from countries with high-risk origins.
 The USA is on the list.
-With consolidated cargo, the rule states that if one shipment in the container is considered high risk, the entire container is regarded as high risk.
+With consolidated freight, the rule states that if one shipment in the container is considered high risk, the entire container is regarded as high risk.

 For this reason, ocean freight carriers will require that all shippers review the requirements to determine their shipment's risk and determine whether the cargo requires fumigation.
 Ocean freight carriers will require a signed declaration from the shipper before considering any shipment for loading.

-Typically, ocean freight carriers will be providing fumigation services for LCL at load ports and gateways, and the below measures will be in effect:
+Typically, ocean freight carriers will be providing treatment for LCL at load ports and gateways, and the following measures will be in effect:

 • A completed BMSB form will be required for all shipments.

-• For LCL, shipments deemed as HIGH RISK by the DAWR or MPI will typically be subject to the fee of $30 w/m with a minimum of $100-$300 per shipment, depending on the carrier.
+• For LCL, shipments deemed HIGH RISK by the DAWR or MPI will typically be subject to a fee of $30 per Cubic Meter (~ 35 Cubic Feet), with a minimum of $150-$300 per shipment, depending on the carrier.

 • Sulfuryl Fluoride will be the treatment used.